Table of Contents

 Can past grantees receive funding in 2025?

 In order to ensure an equitable distribution of Food Justice Fund resources, the decision has been made that 2024 grantees will not be eligible for repeat funding in 2025.
 This year’s FJFLC will be responsible for making a determination about eligibility for 2026 and beyond.
+Prior SOFSA Community Listening Partner grantees are eligible to apply for the Food Justice Fund.

 How will funding “remainders” be dealt with?